• Home

 Chemical Agents.
 Sometimes when the suspect is violent or threatening, more extreme, but non-deadly measures must be used for self-defense to bring the suspect under control or affect an arrest.

 Before moving to level four, it is assumed that other less physical measures had been tried or were deemed inappropriate.
-When used by surprise, pepper spray and tear gas is an excellent distraction, allowing the security officer time to get away, call the police, or subdue the suspect.
+When used by surprise, pepper spray, and tear gas are excellent distractions, allowing the security officer time to get away, call the police, or subdue the suspect.

 Contrary to media advertising, pepper spray does not have “stopping power” or cause paralysis.
 An assailant can still grab you, punch you, stab you, or shoot you and will definitely be angrier after being sprayed.
 Also, tear gas may not be effective on the insane, drug addicts, intoxicated, or hysterical persons.
-See my web page on Self-Defense: Tear Gases.
+See my web page on Self-Defense: Pepper Spray.

 Tear gases (CN, CS, OC) can be hand-held, hand-thrown, or propelled.
 Security officers usually only get involved with hand-held canisters containing pepper spray.

 Pepper spray should not be used to protect the property or to enforce business rules.
 Remember it’s a defensive weapon to be used when lesser tactics have failed or when a physical threat is imminent.
-Pepper spray bursts need to be directed in the suspect’s face for maximum result and not sprayed wildly at groups of people.
+Pepper spray bursts need to be directed at the suspect’s face for maximum results and not sprayed wildly at groups of people.

 Security Guard Force Continuum: Level Five